Garden spurge milk

 This section has been translated automatically.

-• The milk juice, raw or boiled, is used as a laxative, abortive, sudorific and coughing agent.
+• The milky sap, raw or boiled, is used as a laxative, abortifacient, diaphoretic and cough remedy.

-• The latex of garden spurge milk (Euphorbia peplus) has been used for centuries for warts.
-In a larger study (222 patients), a clinical efficacy of peplin (active ingredient: ingenol-mebutate) extracted from the juice of spurge (ingenol-mebutate gel 0.025-0.05%) could be proven.
+• The milky sap of the garden spurge (Euphorbia peplus) has been used for centuries to treat warts.
+In a larger study (222 patients), the clinical efficacy of peplin (active ingredient ingenol mebutate) extracted from the sap of the spurge was demonstrated (ingenol mebutate gel 0.025-0.05%) and treatment was carried out over 3 days.
 The pathogenetic principle of this form of therapy is still unknown.

-• Ingenolmebutateis an active ingredient from garden spurge milk for the treatment of actinic keratoses.
+• Ingenol mebutateis an active ingredient from garden spurge for the treatment of actinic keratoses.

 Limited indication